This is an exquisite design by Alla Borisova -- take a look at the detail she put in this, her Autumn Rhapsody.

 Each skein has 327 yards (300m) per 50g and so three skeins will make up each kit.

-We offer your choice of three solid colorways:
+We offer your choice of two solid colorways:

 1. Tropical Teal is a rich deep turquoise.

 2. Kelp Forest is a deep sea green.

 No, there are no beads as part of this pattern but there are lots of places one could put them and have them catch the light most gloriously.

 So if you would like, we offer that option via the "Kit" drop-down menu, and you will decide where to place them to get the look you like.
 This yarn is a heavy lace/light fingering weight yarn and could nicely hold either 8/0 beads (subtle with their smaller size) or 6/0 beads (more dramatic).

 One 20g container of 8/0s will give you about 800 beads.

 One 20g container of 6/0s will give you about 240 beads.

 If you have a preference on bead color, tell me.
 Otherwise I will choose for you.

 Or, of course, you could stay with the yarn only and still have a beautiful creation.